 The goal of conducting a project analysis is to understand the scope, scale, timeline, and overall objectives of the program.
 This knowledge then allows you to better develop and implement the project management deliverables or the change management deliverables that are critical to support the project and make it successful.

 Without doing a program assessment, you will always be one step behind, and will always be playing catch-up, including during meetings.
 This is not an ideal state for you if you are a Project Manager, Lead, Program Manager, or Change Manager that has been assigned to a new or an existing project.

-High-Level Process for Conducting a Project Assessment
+High-Level Best Practices for Conducting a Project and Program Assessment

 Conducting an assessment of a project involves understanding and documenting the nature of the change that the project is looking to implement.

 This involves assessing the project scope, scale, designs, program objectives, and factors driving the need for the company to implement the change now.
 It also includes assessing the program’s: